conglomerate/wan-optimizer-onug-spring-2014/README.md

 (i.e. servers) hosted in the data center.
 These may be voice or desktop virtualization applications that have QoS requirements to function well.

-Each branch office has one or more WAN links used to connect it to the corporate data center.
-These WAN links vary in quality: there are some links that ensure stringent QoS (SLA) parameters and are costly (in terms of bandwidth/cost) while other links may be best effort connections with relatively low cost.
-For simplicity, here we limit the scope to consider exactly two WAN links from each branch office to the corporate data center.
+Each branch office has one or more WAN links connecting it to the corporate data center.
+These WAN links vary in quality: some links satisfy stringent QoS (SLA) parameters and are costly (in terms of bandwidth/cost) while other links are best effort connections with relatively low cost.
+For simplicity, in this project, we limit the scope to consider exactly two WAN links from each branch office to the corporate data center.
 One is an expensive, high quality link, and the other is an inexpensive, low quality link.

 To keep things simple, many organizations will send all traffic over the high quality link, as long as it is operational, and use the best effort link only as